3mcd/javelin/docs-src/content/ecs/components.md

 ## Component Types

-It's recommended to use the `createComponentType` helper to define the component types your world will use.
+The `createComponentType` helper is used to define the types of components in your game.
 Component types make it easy to initialize components from a schema, and components created with a component type are automatically pooled.

 ```typescript
 import { createComponentType, number } from "@javelin/ecs"